triggermesh/docs/docs/get-started/quickstart.md

 ## Clean up

-I've you run through this quickstart guide, you'll now have a number of containers running on Docker.
+After running through this quickstart guide, you'll have a number of containers running on Docker.

 You can stop all TriggerMesh-related containers with: